2015 International Conference

 Eating is an essential activity for human life, and without such life there is no thought, no theory, no art.
 While eating is a need, knowing how to eat is often said to be an art that requires intelligence, knowledge, and imaginative creativity.
 As another maxim puts it: Animals feed; humans eat; and the wise know how to eat.
 What considerations guide our eating?
 How could we make them more intelligent and rewarding?
 A multitude of diverse factors affect our forms of eating and our choice of food: economic, medical, gustatory, ethical, social, and aesthetic.
 How do we balance them for a more mindful, healthier, more gratifying art of eating?

-This conference will explore the art of eating by considering the different sciences and arts that examine and guide the ways we eat and drink.
+This conference explored the art of eating by considering the different sciences and arts that examine and guide the ways we eat and drink.
 These include the various fields that impact gastronomical theory (from health sciences and cooking to agriculture and economics) and fields that concern the ways food and eating are represented in literature, social theory, and the arts.

 Please click here to view the official press release.

-Please click here to view a provisional program.
+Please click here to view the program.

 The Center for Body, Mind, and Culture invited proposals for papers to be presented at a 3-day conference, January 24-26, 2013, at Florida Atlantic University, Boca Raton.